Octopus: External characteristics

 The octopus has an elongated body that is bilaterally symmetrical along its dorso-ventral (back to belly) axis; the head and foot are on the ventral side, but act as the anterior (front).
 The head contains both the mouth and the brain.
-The mouth has a sharp chitinous beak and is surrounded by and underneath the foot, which evolved into flexible, prehensile cephalopod limbs, known as "arms", which are attached to each other near their base by a webbed structure.
+The mouth has a sharp chitinous beak and is surrounded by and underneath the foot, which evolved into flexible, prehensile limbs, known as "arms", which are attached to each other near their base by a webbed structure.
 The arms can be described based on side and sequence position (such as L1, R1, L2, R2) and divide into four pairs.
 The two rear appendages are generally used to walk on the sea floor, while the other six are used to forage for food.
 The bulbous and hollow mantle is fused to the back of the head and contains most of the vital organs.
 The mantle also has a cavity with muscular walls and a pair of gills; it is connected to the exterior by a funnel or siphon.

 Diagram of octopus from side, with gills, funnel, eye, ocellus (eyespot), web, arms, suckers, hectocotylus and ligula labelled.

 The skin consists of a thin epidermis with mucous cells and sensory cells and a fibrous dermis made of collagen and containing various cells that allow colour change.
 Most of the body is made of soft tissue, allowing it to squeeze through tiny gaps; even the larger species can pass through a gap little more than 2.5 cm in diameter.
 Lacking skeletal support, the arms work as muscular hydrostats and feature longitudinal, transverse, and circular muscles around a central axial nerve.
 They can squash and stretch, coil at any place in any direction or stiffen.

 The interior surfaces of the arms are covered with circular, adhesive suckers.
 The suckers allow the octopus to secure itself in place or to handle objects.
 Each sucker is typically circular and bowl-like and has two distinct parts: an outer disc-shaped infundibulum and an inner cup-like acetabulum, both of which are thick muscles covered in connective tissue.
 A chitinous cuticle lines the outer surface.
 When a sucker attaches to a surface, the orifice between the two structures is sealed and the infundibulum flattens.
 Muscle contractions allow for attachment and detachment.
 Each of the eight arms senses and responds to light, allowing the octopus to control its limbs even if its head is obscured.